Panavath/typemaxxing/README.md

 2. After running the program it will open a chrome broswer with typeracer.com
 3. Enter any race you desire (Online or Offline)
 4. Hit "Ctrl + Alt + T" when you are allowed to start typing.
 (Keybind can be changed in the script)

+Disclaimer: I made this for educational and entertainment purposes in my freetime, use at your own risk.